The Thrive For Good Growing Food Course

 Saving Seeds

-First off, you need to make sure you’re starting by buying mostly open-pollinated seeds rather than hybrids, since hybrids usually revert to one of their genetic parents, so there’s not much point in saving them.
+First off, you need to make sure you’re starting by buying mostly open-pollinated seeds rather than hybrids, since hybrids can’t be reliably regrown.

 But plants that are pollinated by insects or the wind are trickier because they’ll easily cross-pollinate with other plants within the same species.
-Basically, you get a hybrid, and the resulting plants, although sometimes interesting-looking, often don’t taste good.
-It’s complicated to save seed from plants in these families.
-Seed producers have to use meticulous isolation procedures, either big distances or physical barriers, to avoid cross-pollination.
+That means you get a hybrid, and the resulting plants, although sometimes interesting-looking, often don’t taste good.
+Saving seeds from plants in these families is more complicated.
+Seed producers must use meticulous isolation procedures, such as maintaining large distances or physical barriers, to prevent cross-pollination.

 Let’s go back to our main plant families:

-- Allium.
-E.g. Garlic, leek, onion, scallion, shallot.
+• Allium.
+Garlic, onion, scallion, shallot.
+Garlic doesn’t cross-pollinate.
 Onions, scallions, and shallots can cross-pollinate with each other.
-Garlic doesn’t cross-pollinate, and leek only with other leeks.

-- Amaranth.
-E.g. Beets and Swiss chard will cross-pollinate.
-Spinach is its own species but is pollinated by wind, so will often cross with other spinaches.
+• Amaranth.
+Beets and chard will cross-pollinate.
+Spinach is a distinct species, but it is pollinated by wind, so it often crosses with other spinach varieties.

-- Brassica.
-E.g. Broccoli, Brussels sprouts, cabbage, cauliflower, kale.
+• Brassica.
+Broccoli, Brussels sprouts, cabbage, cauliflower, kale.
 Will all cross-pollinate with each other.

-- Cucurbit.
-E.g. Cucumbers will cross-pollinate with other cucumbers.
-Pumpkin, squash, and zucchini have a few species, so they will cross-pollinate if it’s the same species, and it’s hard to guess (e.g. some pumpkins will cross with squash, etc.).
+• Cucurbit.
+Cucumbers will cross-pollinate with other cucumbers.
+Pumpkin, squash, and zucchini belong to several species, so they will cross-pollinate if they are of the same species.
+You need to do a little reading to figure out which ones will cross-pollinate (some pumpkins, for example, can cross with squash).

-- Legume.
-E.g. Bean, pea.
-Are self-fertilizing, so good candidates for saving.
+• Legume.
+Bean, pea.
+They are self-fertilizing, making them good candidates for saving.

 And yet still, it’s best to plant only 1 variety of each because cross-pollination can occur, or at least keep the varieties as far apart as you can.

-You can save seed from all of the other plants, but again, you need to either have big distance between them (may be possible if you live in the country very far from neighbors) or physical barriers (beyond the scope of this lesson) or accept that you may get some weird broccoli-cauliflower cross that doesn’t taste great (and just be sure to still buy some broccoli and cauliflower seeds and plant them, too).
+You can save seed from all of the other plants, but again, you need to either have big distance between them (may be possible if you live in the country very far from neighbors) or physical barriers (beyond the scope of this lesson) or accept that you may get some weird broccoli-caulfilower cross that doesn’t taste great (I would still buy some broccoli and cauliflower seeds and plant them, too).

 Try to leave the seeds (or the fruits that contain them) on the plant to ripen for as long as possible before disease starts to set in, even beyond when you would usually harvest them for eating.

-You can dry seed on any surface, although a seed drying rack (bought or homemade) uses fine mesh to get more airflow around the entire seed.
+You can dry seeds on any surface, although a seed drying rack (bought or homemade) uses fine mesh to get more airflow around the entire seed.

 When your seeds are dry enough that a fingernail doesn’t leave a mark, they’re ready for storage.